Become a Cockroach and Build and Sell Large and Expensive Items

 - Oversize items are OK.
 There's no possible way that you can fit a kayak into a standard size box?
 No problem.
 Oversize items are fine and there's still lots of opportunity for freight savings (see below).

 - Avoid Using 3PLs and Ship Everything Direct to Amazon: You need to avoid 3PLs at all costs.
 They steal your margin.
 They charge container de-stuffing fees and pick and pack fees.
-On top of this, they’ll lose and damage your inventory.
+On top of this, they'll lose and damage your inventory.
 You avoid 3PLs by shipping directly to Amazon.
 This means you can never ever mix standard size and oversize items.
-If you’re shipping a lot of oversized items, you should also use Amazon Global Logistics because they allow you to ship oversized items direct to one Amazon FC (one more shameless plug for our course where we show how to get enrolled in AGL).
+If you're shipping a lot of oversized items, you should also use Amazon Global Logistics because they allow you to ship oversized items direct to one Amazon FC (one more shameless plug for EcomCrew Premium where we show how to get enrolled in AGL and use it effectively).

 Other Success Factors: